 Nevertheless, home remedies such as turmeric tea cannot replace individual professional treatments.

-13. Turmeric Benefits May Protect Your Brain
+13. Protects Your Brain

 Curcumin can increase the release of neuronal growth hormone BDNF, which is responsible for forming new neurons in the brain (Xu et al. 200630).